Post-Acute Withdrawal Syndrome (PAWS)

 What is post-acute withdrawal syndrome?

-Post-acute withdrawal syndrome (PAWS), or protracted withdrawal, represents a host of new withdrawal symptoms that form after the acute withdrawal stage.
+Post-acute withdrawal syndrome (PAWS), or protracted withdrawal, represents a set of new withdrawal symptoms that appear after the acute withdrawal stage.
 PAWS symptoms are often psychological and may be mild or severe, lasting for months or years within recovery.
-Mental health symptoms of post-acute withdrawal syndrome may include poor memory, mood swings, and altered sleep, but these manifestations vary greatly between individuals.
+Mental health symptoms of post-acute withdrawal syndrome may include poor memory, mood swings, and altered sleep, but these manifestations vary greatly between individuals and perhaps also the substance involved

 Post-acute withdrawal syndrome is more common for people in benzodiazepine recovery, though withdrawing from other substances can trigger PAWS symptoms as well.